bpinaud/Porgy/README.md

 - Boost 1.60 (see http://www.boost.org/)
 - All dependencies from Tulip especially:
   - C++11 compiler
-  - Qt > 5.5
+  - Qt >= 5.6
+  - cmake >= 3.1

-Basic compilation instruction
+Compilation instruction
 =============================
-Porgy uses CMake as its build system.
-It could be build along with Tulip or as a standalone project.
+Porgy could be build along with Tulip or as a standalone project.

-The simplest way to compile this package is:
+### Easy: compile Porgy along with Tulip:
 1. Download the current Tulip github code base.

 2. clone the Porgy project in the *externalplugins* directory of the Tulip source tree.

 3. Go to the top level directory of the tulip soures, and create a `build` directory.
     Go to this `build` folder, and type `cmake ..` (or `cmake-gui` if you prefer the visual interface of CMake) .
     This will check for all of Tulip and Porgy's dependencies, and warn if some are missing.
-If dependencies are correctly installed
-    Porgy will find it automatically.
+If dependencies are correctly installed Porgy will find it automatically.
 If you want to compile in debug (resp.
 Release) mode set the CMAKE_BUILD_TYPE variable to "Debug" (resp.
 Release).
 See the CMake manual for more information.

-2. Type `make` to compile. (if you have more than one core, use `-jX` where X is your number of cores + 1).
+4. Type `make` to compile. (if you have more than one core, use `-jX` where X is your number of cores + 1).
 Ninja could be used instead.

-3. To install use `make install`.
+5. To install use `make install`.
 Porgy will be installed in the Tulip plugins directory found during the configuration process (1).
 You must have write access to the Tulip plugins directory.

-4. You can remove the program binaries and object files from the source code directory by typing `make clean'.
+6. You can remove the program binaries and object files from the source code directory by typing `make clean'.

-5. To execute Porgy just launch tulip with the `tulip` command and choose the Porgy perspective or use from a command line `tulip_perspective -p Porgy`.
+7. To execute Porgy just launch tulip with the `tulip` command and choose the Porgy perspective or use from a command line `tulip_perspective -p Porgy`.

+### Compile Porgy on its own
+1. Install Tulip.
+Download also the associated source files.
+Source files are mandatory because Porgy needs some header files which are not distributed with the Tulip binaries nor installed when compiling and installing Tulip from source files.

+2. Download the latest Porgy github code base.

+3. When configuring the build with cmake, set PORGY_TULIP_SRC_DIR to the root directory of the tulip source tree.
+By default, it is set to `/usr/src/tulip`.

+4. You can also set PORGY_USE_CCACHE if you are using ccache.

+4. Compile and install as usual.